tldr-pages/tldr/pages/common/lsof.md

 `lsof -i :{{port}}`

-- only output the process PID
+- Only output the process PI:

 `lsof -t {{/path/to/file}}`

-- list files opened by the given user
+- List files opened by the given use:

 `lsof -u {{username}}`

-- list files opened by the given command or process
+- List files opened by the given command or proces:

 `lsof -c {{process_or_command_name}}`